gregorywaynepower/Python-Exploration/README.md

     x = 10
     formatted = f"I've told you {x} times already!"

-### This is one way that you can do stuff, like calculations and then slap that shit into a string
+### This is one way that you can do stuff, like calculations and then slap that into a string

 ### Older way (Python 2 to version Python 3.5) is to use the .format method